-The following script will download and copy the binaries (adapt the first two lines).
+The following script (PowerShell 5+) will download and copy the binaries (adapt the first two lines).
 Run it with admin rights.

-Then create a service (adapt user, password and desired node name):
+Then create a service (change user, password and desired node name):

-''' ./jqm.ps1 installservice -ServiceUser marsu -ServicePassword marsu -NodeName
+''' ./jqm.psl installservice -ServiceUser marsu -ServicePassword marsu -NodeName